 - Check Page Speed Insights.
 Page Speed Insights is a free tool from Google that helps you measure the performance of your construction company website.
 It provides suggestions on how to improve your website’s loading speed, which can improve the user experience and your website’s ranking in search results.

 Approximately 46% of all online searches include location.
 Since local SEO for contractors leads are from people who are specifically searching for products or services that your business offers, it is likely to provide a high conversion rate.

 Why?
 Well, if a potential client searches “building contractor near me,” then your business will pop up with a Google Maps listing, including a link to your website, reviews, and a call button, giving potential customers multiple ways to contact you.

-Social media marketing is a powerful way for construction businesses to reach prospects.
+Social media for contractors is a powerful way for construction businesses to reach prospects.
 Customers learn, follow and interact with businesses on Facebook, LinkedIn, and Twitter.

 Before posting ad-hoc, you’ll want to determine your social media strategy.
 You don’t have to post on every platform to be successful, just the ones where your audience is.

 In general, LinkedIn tends to work well for B2B communication, whereas Twitter and Facebook work well for Millennials and Gen X consumers who have the earning power to hire your services.